 Facebook launches new chat app for couples

-April 7 (Reuters) - Facebook Inc FB.O on Tuesday launched a new social app for couples called "Tuned" that allows partners to chat, share photos, music and have a timeline of shared memories between them.
+April 7 (Reuters) - Facebook Inc FB.O on Tuesday launched a new messaging app for couples called "Tuned" that allows them to chat, share photos and music as well as have a timeline of shared memories.

 The app is currently available only on Apple's App Store in the United States and Canada, according to data from industry site Sensor Tower.